Matching appointments: booking one spot makes another available

 1. From your Dashboard use the New Schedule wizard to create a “Resource schedule”.
 In this example we pick “No log in necessary” and “One” resource (we’ll show you how to do more than one later on).
 Name your schedule “Volunteer signup” and subsequently define the spots where they can sign up.
 After clicking Finish you can click “Opening Hours” and fill in “Closed before” and “Closed after” to specify when the activity takes place.

 2. Next, go through the New Schedule wizard again and this time pick a “Service schedule”.
 We pick “No log in necessary” and name this schedule “Help needed”.
-We define one service, for example “Help with tax return” that takes 60 minutes.
+Let’s define one service, for example “Help with tax return” that takes 60 minutes.
 We don’t add any “Required resources” yet, we’ll do that later.
 Again, click Finish and then the Opening Hours link to specify when it will be available, matching the hours of step 1.

 3. Now we connect the two schedules.
 Click the “Configure” button for the “Help needed” schedule and go to the “Services” tab.
 Next click the Edit icon (1), select the resource “Volunteer signup” (2), click the “⊗ occupied” button (3), then click the “⊗” button (4), and finally click “Update service”.